 In the early days of online gambling, a few scandals happened.
-In those cases, disgruntled or unethical employees would chance the programming to effect the outcome of the game.
+In those cases, disgruntled or unethical employees would chance the programming to affect the outcome of the game.
 Those people were discovered and prosecuted and more intensive security procedures were instituted.
 No major lapses have happened since 2004 or 2005, so players should be assured their games are legal and fair.

 Technical Systems Testing

 TST has been around since 1993, so it is a trusted and time-tested auditor.
 The Australian company was purchased by Gaming Laboratories International in 2010.
-The GLI connection has allowed TST to expand its operations on a global scale, so that many of the most popular online casinos use TST as a third-party tester of their software.
+The GLI connection has allowed TST to expand its operations on a global scale so that many of the most popular online casinos use TST as a third-party tester of their software.

 Watchdog groups exist.
-For instance, eCOGRA is a UK-based industry watchdog group which itself runs tests on members of its network.
+For instance, eCOGRA is a UK-based industry watchdog group that runs tests on members of its network.
 The association was formed by the leading Internet casino software developer, Microgaming, in 2003.
 The idea was to self-regulate the industry, so government regulators would not feel the need to intrude upon the privacy of average citizens and private businesses.
 The system has worked for 12 years.

 All Microgaming sites are part of eCOGRA, while many other sites are tested by them.
-The results of these tested are published each month.
+The results of these tests are published each month.
 Included in these reports is the monthly return-to-player for the casinos tested.
 Gamblers can study the RTP data to see which online casinos are currently offering the best odds.